Skip to main content

 • A large water container (for transporting water)

-Top Tip: bringing pre-cooked and frozen meals can make cooking onsite much quicker, and having them in your cool box will keep other things cold.
-You can freeze some drinks to keep them cold too (including milk for hot drinks)!
+Top Tip: bringing pre-cooked and frozen meals makes cooking onsite much quicker, and having them in your cool box helps keep other things cold too.
+You can even freeze some drinks (including milk for hot drinks!) to double up as ice packs.

 Comfort/Fun Items

-The following items are not strictly necessary but have been recommended by previous campers to make your camping experience more comfortable and fun!
+These aren't strictly necessary, but they've been recommended by seasoned campers to make your weekend that bit more comfortable and fun!

-• Trolley or old snowsled (can be used for carrying things from your car to the campsite)
+• Trolley or old snow sled (handy for carrying things from your car to the campsite)

-• Earplugs and sleeping masks (if you are easily disturbed by noise at night or light in the morning)
+• Earplugs and sleeping masks (if you're easily disturbed by noise at night or light in the morning)

-• Disposable or instant cameras (are a fun way to document your weekend)
+• Disposable or instant cameras (a fun way to document your weekend)

-• Carabiners and paracord or bungee cord (can be very useful for attaching things like camping mugs to your belt or daypack)
+• Carabiners and paracord or bungee cord (great for attaching things like camping mugs to your belt or daypack)

-• Walkie Talkies can be a fun way to keep in touch with friends if you want to keep off your phones
+• Walkie talkies (a fun way to keep in touch with friends if you want to stay off your phones)

-• A roll of gaffer or duct tape can fix a lot of things when camping
+• A roll of gaffer or duct tape (can fix a surprising number of things when camping)

-• A flexible trug bucket has many uses
+• A flexible trug bucket (has more uses than you'd think)

 FAQS